Ramuneid/1.2-Support-in-Lithuania/README.md

 ### 7. Report Design and Interactivity

-Power BI visualizations were selected and adapted to make the report flexible and easy to explore.
+Power BI visualisations were selected and adapted to make the report flexible and easy to explore.

 The report includes: